pior/buddy/README.md

-# Buddy, your Cloudformation/ECS valet
+# Buddy, your Cloudformation/ECS valet :dog:

 Opinionated tools to manage your AWS infrastructure.